 Uniform Justice

-Intent & Process
+Intent and Process

 Uniform Justice was commissioned by the Mayor’s Innovation Team in Memphis as a community-focused complement to the Insight policing program carried out by the Memphis Police Department in partnership with the School of Conflict Analysis and Resolution at George Mason University.
 The focus of the piece is to illuminate the context, issues, themes, images, and the range of hopes and threats that mark the lives and relationships of community members and police officers in south Memphis.